072jiajia/RL_FinalProject/README.md

 **Note**:
 * It may need to run `sed -i 's/\r$//' exp*.sh` before, to remove the '\r' due to different encoding in different OS (this causes error).
-* If error is encountered during Atari installation, you may refer [this](https://github.com/openai/gym/issues/1218).
 * If running bash script above encounters an issue, you may run directly the script by: `python AveragedDQN_*.py`
+* If error is encountered during Atari installation, you may refer to [this](https://github.com/openai/gym/issues/1218).
 ## Plotting The Results
 Our results are already dumped in to json files in `log` directory.
 You can directly plot our result by:<br>
 ```